 We decided to make some Outer Space Playdough after I saw the idea for “galaxy play dough” from Fairy Dust Teaching (via Pinterest).
 This was lots of fun for both of the boys…they loved getting to play with it and add the planets, stars, and an occasional Angry Bird. :)

 Below you will find my go-to playdough recipe.
-It is a little more work because it has to be “cooked” over the stove, but the last time I made it, it was good for over a year when stored in a Ziploc bag!
+It is a little more work because it has to be “cooked” over the stove, but the last time I made it, it was good for over a year when stored in a plastic sealable bag!

 Recipe for Outer Space Playdough: